nileshrajurkar1608/manu_projects_ansible/README.md

 ```

-Ansible playbooks should always ends with .yml or .yaml
+Ansible playbooks should always ends with .yml or .yaml.
+Anything apart from that won't be considered.